What The Body Remembers: Letters Never Sent

 Healing Without Resolution

 For a long time, I thought healing meant reconciliation.
-That if I kept circling back, there would finally be repair.
 I believed making peace with the people who caused harm would set me free.

 When reconciliation proved impossible, I turned the demand inward: maybe if I could just forgive myself, the story would stop echoing.